Linear stability of the blowdown Ricci shrinker in 4D: A further block decomposition of and positive eigentensors

 \subsubsection{Nonnegative eigenvalues when $J = 0$}

-For $J = 0$, we have discovered 2 eigenvalues of 1 block that have some positivity (the second eigenvalue in Figure \ref{fig:eigenvalues-Q0} has a little bit of positivity near $r = 1$), suggesting that $L_f$ has two nonnegative eigentensors in $\mathcal{T}^0$.
-We know one of these positive eigenvalues is due in part to the Ricci tensor which satisfies
+For $J = 0$, we have found that one block, $\mathcal{Q}^0_{10,0}$, exhibits two eigenvalues with some positivity (the second eigenvalue in Figure \ref{fig:eigenvalues-Q0} becomes positive near $r = 1$), suggesting that $L_f$ admits two nonnegative eigentensors in $\mathcal{T}^0$.
+We know one of these positive eigenvalues is due to the Ricci tensor, which satisfies

-Deformation of the FIK shrinking soliton in the direction of Ricci simply corresponds to rescaling the soliton.
-The other positive eigenvalue may actually be due to the fact that
+A deformation of the FIK shrinking soliton in the direction of $\Ric$ corresponds to simply rescaling the soliton.
+The other positive eigenvalue may be due to the fact that

+which corresponds to a deformation of the metric by a diffeomorphism.
+Both deformations satisfy $N_f \Ric = N_f \nabla^2 f = 0$, so neither is a genuine instability of the FIK metric.